GamerFlix/foundryvtt-api-guide/macro_guide.md

 game.actors.getName("Steve").delete()
 ```

 would delete the Actor in the sidebar named "Steve".
-If you want multiple you will have to pass an array of ids to `deleteDocuments()`.
+If you want multiple you will have to pass an Array of ids to `deleteDocuments()`.
 So if we want to delete all actors in the sidebar that are not in a folder we would need to:
 - Filter out the Actors in the sidebar that don’t have a folder
-- Save the ids of those Actors to an array
+- Save the ids of those Actors to an Array
-- Pass that array to `deleteDocuments()`
+- Pass that Array to `deleteDocuments()`
 This would look as follows:
 ```js
 const noFolderItems=game.items.filter(i=>!i.folder) // filter out the items that aren't in a folder